AntoniaMouawad/netflix-ratings/README.md

 Recommend horror movies released after 2016 with rotten tomatoes critics score higher than 70, ordered by imdb score
 ![Alt text](img/recommendation.png?raw=true "Correlation")

-Please refer to the notebook `final_project.ipynb`
+Please refer to the notebook `netflix_ratings.ipynb`

 ### Choice of technology
 - Wanted to practice using postgresql.